-The mission of the CapTech Electro Optical Sensors Technologies (EOST), also mentioned as CapTech “Optronics”, is to support the participating Member States in research and technology (R&T) initiatives in the field of Optronics in response to agreed defence capability needs with the purpose of generating collaborative R&T projects.
+The mission of CapTech Electro Optical Sensors Technologies (EOST), also referred to as CapTech “Optronics”, is to support the participating Member States in research and technology (R&T) initiatives in the field of Optronics, responding to agreed defence capability needs and with the purpose of generating collaborative R&T projects.

-The Optronics CapTech promotes and manages R&T activities in underpinning technologies in the following technological areas:
+CapTech Optronics promotes and manages R&T activities of underpinning technologies in the following technological areas:

 - Passive/Active multi/hyper spectral imaging system design and analysis